lqb2/blog/_posts/2024-03-01-family-vacation-cont.md

 _response part 2_

 > I had a big realization that keeps becoming more and more clear.
 I thought healing generational trauma was all about becoming a better mother to my child.
 That if I could somehow be the exact kind of mother my daughter needs then I could break the pattern of disconnection and have the kind of close relationship with my daughter I wish I could have with my mother.
 But since becoming a parent I've realized there is absolutely no way I can be the exact person my child needs.
 I'm going to be tired, and do something or say something that will have a negative effect on her, and no matter how wonderful the majority of our days are those little moments will stick out and be the things she needs to work through when she's older.
+>
 > And if that is inevitable, then the only way I can have a close relationship with my daughter is by modeling forgiveness to my mother when she doesn't show up the way I want her to.
 Then maybe my daughter will show me the same grace when we're older.
 And that work is SOOOO much harder than just attempting to be perfect!
 Like, really I have to continually forgive this person that regularly retraumatizes me???
 I still don't know how to do it, but that's what we're working on.
-And ***** loves my mom and she has such a great relationship with her.
+And my kid loves my mom and she has such a great relationship with her.
+>
 > It's rough!

 ---